User Interface

 System Tray

 When the Settings > Preferences > MISC are set to Minimize to system tray, then when you minimize Notepad++, the main Notepad++ window will be closed, and the Notepad++ icon will move from the Windows taskbar to the Windows system tray.
 If those settings have Close to system tray (available starting in v8.7.1), then when you close Notepad++, it will move to the system tray.
+When that preference is set to Minimize / Close to system tray (new to v8.7.2), either minimizing or closing Notepad++ will move the application to the Windows system tray.
 You can also launch Notepad++ directly to the system tray using the -systemtray command-line argument.

 When on the system tray, Notepad++ will not show up in the Windows Alt+Tab list of applications to switch between, nor will it show up in the main Task Manager’s main Applications list; however, it will still show up tine Task Manager’s Details list, which shows all the executable files running.